-Times the amount of CO2 a tree absorbs in one year
+Times the amount of CO2 absorbed by a tree in one year

 Discover our Action Plan

 Implementing sustainable solutions that will substantially reduce a company's carbon footprint is the first essential step; however, each climate journey is unique.
-To fulfil their climate ambitions, Tapio needed to compensate for their remaining carbon budget.
+To fulfil their climate ambitions, Mobilexpense Brussels needed to compensate for their remaining carbon budget.